 3) When you are preparing to sell your home, or are interested in purchasing a new property

 4) As part of routine household preventive maintenance.

 Do not assume that your roof will be problem-free for the entire duration of your warranty period.
 Also avoid making the mistake of relying on your warranty to bail you out if you experience problems with your roof.
 Read the fine print; often a warranty will stipulate regular professional roof inspection as part of the necessary maintenance that you are required to perform.

 What Will the Inspector Look at?

-The roofing inspector you hire will have a detailed checklist of items to evaluate.
+The roofing inspector you hire will have a detailed checklist of items to look for.
 These include:

-* condition of the roof's interior as seen from the attic (cracks; staining or dampness; and roof or window leaks)
+- the roof's interior condition as seen from the attic -- cracks; staining or dampness; and roof or window leaks

-* inspection of the ceilings under the attic (once again cracks, stains, and moisture).
+- the ceilings under the attic -- once again cracks, stains, and moisture

-The inspector will also examine and evaluate recent repairs that have been made to the roof.
+The inspector will also inspect and evaluate recent repairs that have been made to the roof.